minjo1234/TIL/3.Resource/CS/SAA/IAM.md

 ## IAM : Permissions

 - Users or Groups can be assigned JSON documents called policies
-- Doesn't have to select regions
+- Don't have to select regions
 -